-Bulbils form if a scape is allowed to mature.
+Bulbils form when a scape is allowed to mature.
 The scape is the stalk growing out of a bulb.
 Although it is sometimes referred to as a ‘garlic flower’ it is not really a flower.
 Like cloves from a bulb of garlic, bulbils propagate garlic vegetatively and the bulbs that grow from them are clones of the parent plant.

 For more of Henry's pictures of bulbils and of our experience growing bulbils